gablab/murfi2/docker/README.md

 Please note the use of `sudo` here.
 Root access is necessary to interact with the Docker daemon.

-## Running the example using the Singularity container
+## Downloading a dataset to run the example

 Before running murfi, please download the example data and set environment variables.